AaltoSciComp/scicomp-docs/aalto/jupyterhub.rst

 can contact CS-IT via the :ref:`guru <jupyterhub-instructors-more-info>` alias.

-Notebooks are *not* an end-all solution: for an entertaining look at some problems, see `"I don't like notebooks" by Joel Grus
+Jupyter notebooks are *not* an end-all solution: for an entertaining look at some problems, see `"I don't like notebooks" by Joel Grus
 <https://docs.google.com/presentation/d/1n2RlMdmv1p25Xy5thJUhkKGvjtV-dkAIsUXP-AL4ffI>`__
 or less humorous :doc:`pitfalls of Jupyter notebooks